Infectious Disease · Respiratory Infections

 1

-Influenza presents with the abrupt onset of high fever, myalgias, headache, and a non-productive cough.
+Influenza presents with the abrupt onset of high-grade fever, myalgias, headache, and non-productive cough.

 Confidence: